apetkau/microbial-informatics-2014/README.md

 | VC-26        | Rupandehi district, Butawal municipality  | 2010  | [SRR308727][SRR308727]                                |
 | VC-6         | Banke district, Nepalgunj municipality    | 2010  | [SRR308703][SRR308703]                                |

-These labs will go through data analysis on these above strains.
+These labs will go through data analysis on the above strains.
 We will not reproduce the exact types of figures from the publications but the labs should help in getting started working with microbial whole genome sequence data.

-These labs assume that you are familar working within a Linux environment and using the command line.
+These labs assume that you are familar working within a Linux environment using the command line.

 Getting Lab Data
 ----------------

-In order to get the data needed to run the labs please run the following command.
+The data and instructions needed to run the labs can be obtained by running the following.

 ```bash
 $ git clone https://github.com/apetkau/microbial-informatics-2014.git